 Frequently Asked Questions:

-You will have a guide that speaks both English and Vietnamese, so you will be able to understand where you are, what you are eating, the history of the area we are in, ask questions and be able to interact with the locals which is always a great part of the experience.
+You will have a guide that speaks both English and Vietnamese, so you will be able to understand where you are, what you are eating, the history of the area we are in, ask questions and be able to interact with the locals, which is always a great part of the experience.

-If you are confused by the large number of different motorbike tour companies in Vietnam, it’s no surprise.
-Numerous new companies have started up in recent years, many of which are copies of copies of bike companies offering cheaper tours, which is very typical of the region and unsurprisingly have 1,000 great Trip Adviser reviews.
-Many aren’t experienced tour operators, without the knowledge or experience to make your tour special or be able to explain anything in English.
-They also don’t really have the infrastructure in place, local contacts and services to ensure a great tour and that any problems are solved smoothly.
+These Companies also don’t really have the infrastructure in place, local contacts and services to ensure a great tour and that any problems are solved quickly and smoothly.
 Many websites will tell you that you will stay in nice accommodation but it’s all just a sales pitch and here it isn’t seen as misleading not to then provide what they promise.
-A good indicator is that if the website you are looking at has poor grammar or translated English descriptions then take this as a warning signal.
+A good indicator is that if the website you are looking at has poor grammar or translated English descriptions then take this as a further warning signal.

 The main one to avoid is the booking agent or tourism company that is not specifically a Motorbike Tour Company as they usually hire any guys who say they can guide or mechanic, but rarely can.

-- We also provide lightweight water proof trousers you can throw on quickly over your own during any down pours.
+• We also provide lightweight water proof trousers you can throw on quickly over your own during any down pours.

-The Minsk motorbikes each has a set of panniers.
-We provide waterproof bags to put your things into to put in the panniers.
-For electrical items and chargers, you should bring additional waterproof bags.
-Or if you wish you can bring a fully submersible waterproof bag which can be strapped to the back of your bike.
-On the dirt bikes, we strap waterproof bags to the back of the bikes.
 If you aren’t travelling with a support vehicle you should try to pack as light and small as you can.
 If you have items that you’d really like to bring and benefit the group such as a drone with extra heavy batteries, you can speak to your buddies and share the load.
 For larger groups we use support vehicles to carry gear not needed during the day.

 Clean and modern toilets are now common throughout Vietnam.
 Our hotels and homestays have good bathroom facilities.
 Even in remote regions most petrol stations have modern bathrooms and toilets.